From Disco to Keyframes: The Walk Cycle That Slays

 exaggeration

-As I just mentioned earlier, the swinging of the hips is very noticeable, as are the arms, and the knees follow an overly bendy arc shape.
+The swinging of the hips is very noticeable, as are the arms, and the knees follow an overly bendy arc shape.
+He also stretches the back leg to the end of the cycle, making it look like a small hop.

 arcs